-The enquiries received related to all 27 Member States, as well as the United Kingdom, Norway, Iceland, and Liechtenstein.
+The enquiries received related to all 27 Member States, as well as United Kingdom, Norway, Iceland, and Liechtenstein.
 YEA received fewer enquiries related to the UK compared with 2019.
-In 2020, the UK was the focus of the fifth highest number of enquiries, while more enquiries were related to Germany, Spain, France, and Italy.
+In 2020 the UK was the focus of the fifth highest number of enquiries, while more enquiries were related to Germany, Spain, France, and Italy.

-Figure 3: Number of enquiries per country concerned Source YEA Database
+Figure 3: Source YEA Database